Kiltyclogher

 Kiltyclogher is a small village in County Leitrim, Ireland.
 It is on the border with County Fermanagh, close to the hamlet of Cashelnadrea.
+The nearest town is Manorhamilton, 10 km to the south-west (14 km by road).

 Population

 The population of the electoral division in which Kiltyclogher lies was 233 residents as of the 2011 census, a decline of 21 from the 2006 figure of 254.
 Back in 1925, Kiltyclogher village comprised 38 houses, 7 being licensed to sell alcohol.

 Locations of interest

 Prince Connell's Grave

 Corracloona Court Tomb, also called "Prince Connell's Grave", is located outside Kiltyclogher, on the Glenfarne road.
 It is a passage grave and dates from the 2nd millennium B.C.